The Bridge

 Trust is often the first thing trauma takes.
 It starts within, in your ability to believe your own perceptions and trust your own instincts.
 From there it grows outward, into connection with others who understand, into the gradual discovery that safety is still possible.
 We rebuild it slowly, together, without pressure.

-R Resilience
+R Resiliency

-Resilience is not toughness.
+Resiliency is not toughness.
 It is not pretending you are fine or moving on before you are ready.
 It is the quiet capacity to bend without breaking, to show up one more time when everything in you wants to stop.
 Every person here has done that.
 Every time you come back, you are doing it again.

-A Awareness
+A Accountability

 U Understanding